BatyLeo/StochasticVehicleScheduling.jl/docs/src/math.md

 \end{aligned}
 ```

 This formulation can be solved using a column generation algorithm.
-The associated subproblem is a constrained shortest path problem of the form :
+The associated sub-problem is a constrained shortest path problem of the form :
 ```math
 \min_{P\in\mathcal P} (c_P  - \sum_{v\in P}\lambda_v)
 ```